 1. What is Bitcoin?

 Bitcoin (BTC) is currently the most widely used digital currency.
 It was born on January 3, 2009.
-It is a digital cryptocurrency for point-to-point (P2P) transmission, with a total of 21 million.
+It is a digital cryptocurrency for peer-to-peer (P2P) transmission, with a total of 21 million coins.
 The Bitcoin network releases a certain amount of coins every 10 minutes and is expected to reach its limit in 2140.
 Bitcoin is called "digital gold" by investors.
 Bitcoin is generated by a large number of calculations according to a specific algorithm.
 It does not rely on a particular currency institution to issue.
 It uses a distributed database composed of many nodes in the entire P2P network to confirm and record all transaction behaviors and uses cryptography to ensure currency circulation.
 The cryptographic-based design allows Bitcoin to be transferred, paid, and redeemed only by the real owner.
 It also ensures the anonymity of currency ownership and circulation transactions.

 Due to decentralization, global circulation, low transaction costs, and anonymous circulation, Bitcoin is favored by technology enthusiasts.
 Recently, traditional financial institutions such as Wall Street and multinational central banks began to study bitcoin blockchain technology.
 The Japanese government officially recognized Bitcoin as a statutory payment method, and more and more Japanese merchants accepted bitcoin payments.